kopiro/otto/README.md

 - `sessionId`: required
 - `outputType`: optional, define an additional output type (example: `voice`)

-## Listeners

-A listener is a file that listen for incoming requests and can trigger output.

 ## I/O Accessories

 I/O Accessories are similar to drivers, but don't handle input and output direclty.
 They can be attached to I/O driver to perform additional things.